Luos-io/Documentation/tutorials/your-first-detection/embedded-app.md

 uint16_t ID_Button;
 ```

-2. Filter the button service alias in the routing table and ask it about it.
+2. Filter the button service alias in the routing table and ask it about it:

 ```c
 void Switcher_MsgHandler(service_t *service, msg_t *msg)